-Most of the participants are quite familiar.
-The most known person in the exchange is the real estate agent.
-Then, the bank provides the money needed to bankroll the transaction.
-And ensuring all requirements of the exchange are completed and that the title is clear to pass to the buyer from the seller is the title company.
+Practically all the participants are quite familiar.
+The most known face in the exchange is the real estate agent.
+Then, the mortgage company provides the money needed to fund the deal.
+And ensuring all aspects of the sale are completed and that the title is clear to pass from the seller to the purchaser is the title company.

-So, what party makes sure the property is worth the purchase price?
-This is where you meet the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party makes sure the value of the property is in line with the amount being paid?
+In comes the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Central Arizona Appraisers will ensure, you as an interested party, are informed.

 Inspecting the subject property

-To determine an accurate status of the property, it's our responsibility to first perform a thorough inspection.
-We must physically view features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are there and are in the condition a reasonable buyer would expect them to be.
-To ensure the stated square footage is accurate and describe the layout of the property, the inspection often requires creating a sketch of the floorplan.
-Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the house.
+Our first responsibility at Central Arizona Appraisers is to inspect the property to determine its true status.
+We must physically view aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the condition a reasonable buyer would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is correct and illustrating the layout of the property.
+Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the house.

-Here, the appraiser analyzes information on local building costs, the cost of labor and other elements to derive how much it would cost to build a property comparable to the one being appraised.
-This value often sets the maximum on what a property would sell for.
-It's also the least used predictor of value.
+This is where we use information on local building costs, labor rates and other factors to ascertain how much it would cost to replace the property being appraised.
+This estimate often sets the upper limit on what a property would sell for.
+The cost approach is also the least used method.

-Appraisers can tell you a lot about the subdivisions in which they appraise.
-They innately understand the value of certain features to the residents of that area.
-Then, the appraiser looks up recent transactions in the vicinity and finds properties which are 'comparable' to the home in question.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.
+Appraisers become very familiar with the communities in which they work.
+They thoroughly understand the value of certain features to the people of that area.
+Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property at hand.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they more accurately match the features of subject property.

-In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to valuing features of homes in Phoenix and Monterey, Central Arizona Appraisers is second to none.
-The sales comparison approach to value is typically awarded the most weight when an appraisal is for a home purchase.
+After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+At Central Arizona Appraisers, we are an authority when it comes to knowing the value of particular items in Phoenix and Maricopa County neighborhoods.
+This approach to value is usually awarded the most weight when an appraisal is for a real estate exchange.